-Your CTA is the most important part of your email.
+When it comes to how to write event outreach email, your CTA is one of the most important parts.
 If you don’t have one--or you have one that’s unclear--you’re just wasting time.

 With all the time your leads spend on the internet, content can become a blur.
 Use large buttons or images to draw readers’ eyes to the CTA.

-You can never assume that they know what action you want them to take, so keep it simple, make it obvious, and keep it to one.
-You don’t want to give your readers multiple options or they could get overwhelmed.
+You can never assume that your audience knows what action you want them to take, so keep it simple, make it obvious, and keep it to just one CTA.
+You don’t want to give your readers multiple options or they might get overwhelmed.
 As soon as they read the email, your leads should know exactly what you want them to do.

 Pro Tip: Remember that people skim emails.
 If nothing else is memorable about your outreach email, make sure the CTA is.